Emerge Stimulation Drink: Ingredients

 Not recommended for people who may be sensitive to caffeine, or for pregnant women or children.

 All versions of Emerge are suitable for vegetarians and vegans.

-Available in 250 and 330ml cans, 500ml and 1l plastic bottles.
-Also non sparkling, isotonic drinks in 2 flavours (orange and mixed berry) available in 500ml plastic bottles.
+Available in 250 and 330 ml cans, 500 ml and 1 l plastic bottles.
+Also non sparkling, isotonic drinks in two flavours (orange and mixed berry) available in 500 ml plastic bottles.

 Flavours

 Two new flavours of Emerge were released in 2011, the Mixed Berry flavour and the Tropical flavour.
 Listed below are the flavours: In 2021 more flavours were added including Zero White and Impact.

 Sponsorship

 Emerge sponsored NME's 2011 Emerge Radar 2011 Tour.